scottmichaelanderson8418/PrintDrawingSearchAPI-with-JWT-Security/README.md

 2. Run the PrintDrawingSearchAPI as a "Spring Boot App".

-3. Use the Postman API Platform and import the following .json files into Postman.
-The files are located in the PrintDrawingSearchAPI directory.
+3. Use the Postman API Platform and import the following .json file into Postman.

-4. Print Drawing API-postman_collection.json
+   - Print Drawing API-ScottMichaelAnderson.postman_collection.json

-5. Print Drawing API-ScottMichaelAnderson.postman_collection.json
+Print Drawing API-ScottMichaelAnderson.postman_collection.json

 ## Step #02